BusStopStudios/Unity-Visual-Graph-Editor/README.md

 - Search window.
 - Blackboard that supports most types.

+# Warning
+- Not fully ready.
+Refactoring of the Port connections will be made in the next version.
+GUID id's will be stored to link Port/Nodes instead of storing references (which seem to break the samples and could be a possible issue in the future).

 ## Usage
 - VisualGraph generates a starting point for you to create your custom graph
 - To start create a script that extends VisualGraphNode.
 This is either the basic node for your graph or a base node your graph will use.